dartk/EntitiesDotNet/README.md

 ### EntityId

-Structure that represents an Entity and used as a key to index entity's components by [`EntityManager`](#entitymanager).
+A structure that represents an Entity and used as a key to index entity's components by [`EntityManager`](#entitymanager).

 ```c#